An abundance of skin care products are on the market, but the secret to healthy skin may lie in a person's diet.

 Nuts may provide the same benefits as fatty fish, making them a great addition to the diet, especially for vegans and vegetarians.

-Walnuts are among the richest sources of both omega-3 and omega-6 unsaturated fatty acids, according to a review published in 2012.
+Walnuts are among the richest sources of both omega-3 and omega-6 unsaturated fatty acids, according to a

 The authors also estimated that 95–99 percent of the population consumes fewer omega-3 fatty acids than are necessary for good health.